jamesconstable/honey-time/README.md

 spago bundle-app
 ```

-You can then run the project locally using simplehttpserver:
+You can then run the project locally using simplehttpserver (direct your
+browser to `http://localhost:8000` to view):
 ```
 npm install -g simplehttpserver simplehttpserver